PypiReCom/PypiReCom/README.md

 This can be used in providing the Depedency of any Pip package.

 ## 4. How we got this Idea?
-If we look at the current searching that is availble on the pypi website, we can see that the results are not perfect to our need.
+If we look at the current searching that is available on the pypi website, we can see that the results are not perfect to our need.

 ![Pypi Website Screenshot](https://drive.google.com/uc?export=view&id=1ixmx_J--8odR8abG2gN3hnhhiJL9WEQH)

 So we can see if we are searching for api development we get a lot of results.
-We have so many filters like framework, topic, development status, license that a new user will get confuse and it will be very hard for them to select the perfect package for their need.
+We have so many filters like framework, topic, development status, license that a new user will get confused and it will be hard for them to select the perfect package for their need.

 This is how we came to the idea of making life easy for developers.